Upside-down question and exclamation marks: Usage

 The upside-down question mark is written before the first letter of an interrogative sentence or clause to indicate that a question follows.
-It is a rotated form of the standard symbol "?" recognized by speakers of other languages written with the Latin script.
+It is a rotated form of the standard symbol recognized by speakers of other languages written with the Latin script.
 A regular question mark is written at the end of the sentence or clause.

 Upside-down punctuation is important in Spanish since the syntax of the language means that both statements and questions or exclamations could have the same wording.
 "Do you like summer?" and "You like summer." are translated respectively as "¿Te gusta el verano?" and "Te gusta el verano."
 (There is not always a difference between the wording of a yes–no question and the corresponding statement in Spanish.)
+However, other languages with this kind of syntax don't use opening question marks.

 In sentences that are both declarative and interrogative, the clause that asks a question is isolated with the starting-symbol upside-down question mark, for example: "Si no puedes ir con ellos, ¿quieres ir con nosotros?" ("If you cannot go with them, would you like to go with us?"), not *"¿Si no puedes ir con ellos, quieres ir con nosotros?"
 This helps to recognize questions and exclamations in long sentences.